lizzieinvancouver/arees/_READMEtodo.txt

 % EMWJan8

 I didn't end up adding text for the Bazzaz ref, as I thought it fit with text we already had -- so I just referenced it.
 But I could add a sentence more explicitly about life history predicts annual to perennial, but also within season to the paragraph starting 'Integrating across intra- and inter-annual timescales is a common ...'
 (Let me know if you think I should.

+I think we can make the strategies section fit a little better with some tweaks (including a transition at the end back to temporal niches) but I wanted to see what you think of the placement and how you finish it first.